JensenNick/huawei_solar_stat/README.md

 3. [Known "bugs"](#3-known-bugs)

 ## 1. Before You Start
-The custom sensors in the *"Huawei Solar STAT package"* are based on sensors provided by the "Huawei Solar PEES package", which needs to be "installed" in Home Assistant before you start.
+The custom sensors in the *"Huawei Solar STAT package"* are based on sensors provided by the *"Huawei Solar PEES package"*, which needs to be installed in Home Assistant before you start.
 Here is the link to my *"Huawei Solar PEES package"* and the latest release.

-* **Huawei Solar PEES package** by JensenNick <https://github.com/JensenNick/huawei_solar_pees> including the `huawei_solar_pees.yaml` file version v2.0.7 (or more recent) and the `huawei_solar_input.yaml` file version v1.0.1 (or more recent).
+* **Huawei Solar PEES package** by JensenNick <https://github.com/JensenNick/huawei_solar_pees> including the `huawei_solar_pees.yaml` file (version v2.0.7 or more recent) and the `huawei_solar_input.yaml` file (version v1.0.1 or more recent).

 Please note that the *"Huawei Solar STAT package"* is not an integration, it is a set of custom sensors I share.

 > :exclamation: **It is good practise always to create a full backup before you start.
 Download / store the backup file outside of Home Assistant** :exclamation:

 ## 2. Installation and Setup
-The custom sensors included in the *"Huawei Solar STAT package"* are available for download as two files, intended to be "installed" as "packages".
+The custom sensors included in the *"Huawei Solar STAT package"* are available for download as a single file, intended to be "installed" as "packages".
 You can read more about packages in the Home Assistant documentation [Packages](<https://www.home-assistant.io/docs/configuration/packages/>).

 ### 2.1 Package "installation"

 #### Install the package
-Since this package requires the *"Huawei Solar PEES package"* to be installed first it is presumed that you 1) have created the directory/folder named `packages` in the `CONFIG` directory/folder (the main directory/folder) and 2) have added the link to the package folder in your `configuration.yaml` file according to the README for the *"Huawei Solar PEES package"*.
-So, in order to "install" the *"Huawei Solar STAT package"* all you need to di is;
+Since this package requires the *"Huawei Solar PEES package"* to be installed first it is presumed that you have, created the directory/folder named `packages` in the `CONFIG` directory/folder (the main directory/folder) and added the link to the package folder in your `configuration.yaml` file according to the README for the *"Huawei Solar PEES package"*.
+In order to "install" the *"Huawei Solar STAT package"*,

 * **Copy/paste the package files** [*"huawei_solar_stat.yaml"*](packages/huawei_solar_stat.yaml) into your `packages` directory/folder.